melissamonk-NOAA/Vermilion_2021/doc/north.md

 - Examine the available tools more fully in cases when a survey’s footprint is abruptly changed as a result of management action.
 These tools may include (but are not limited to), treating the “new” and “old” surveys as completely separate (aka breaking the survey), using selectivity blocks, or spatial/temporal modeling approaches.
 This avenue is important for many fishery-independent and -dependent indices, as they are subjected to numerous spatial management changes which in turn can affect the veracity of the data collected.
 Additional efforts are needed to investigate how fishery selectivity changes with management changes and how best to address the effects of management changes on length composition and indices.

-- Expansion of the California Collaborative Fisheries Research Project from the current 120 ft depth or starting similar surveys that sample in deeper waters outside, if not inside MPAs and other closed areas to encompass the full depth distribution of vermilion and sunset rockfish or other shallow shelf rockfish species would provide valuable data for future assessments.
+- Expansion of the California Collaborative Fisheries Research Project into deeper depths outside and inside MPAs and to other closed areas to encompass the full depth distribution of vermilion and sunset rockfish or other shallow shelf rockfish species would provide valuable data for future assessments.

 - Conduct additional investigations to resolve uncertainties in historical catch reconstructions would improve estimates of the scale of assessments and provide more representative removal estimates.